Acacia Dining Table - Robust Wood with Character

 - Warmth sensitivity and comfort

 At Industrial Home, we offer various fabric options for your stools or chairs.
-These include boucle, velvet, and faux leather, each with its own unique benefits.
+These include boucle, velvet, and faux leather, each with its own unique advantages.

 Acacia is also used for outdoor furniture thanks to its excellent resistance to water and sunlight.

 The solid acacia wood of our dining tables is not only beautiful but also offers a long lifespan.
-The natural beauty of the acacia is enhanced by the use of high-quality oil that somewhat penetrates the wood structure to create a robust and easy-to-care-for surface.
+The natural beauty of the acacia is enhanced by the use of high-quality oil that slightly saturates the wood structure to create a robust and easy-to-care-for surface.